 - 8 cups water

-- 1 bunch basil, or whatever herb pairs best with your fruit crumpled--this will allow the herb to release its flavor into the lemonade
+- 1 bunch lemon balm crumpled--this will allow the herb to release its flavor into the lemonade

-- Use spoon or potato masher to mash sugar, sliced lemons, and strawberries together.
+- Use spoon or potato masher to mash sugar, sliced lemons, and blueberries together.
 The mashing will help release the oils from the lemon rinds.
-Stop when the strawberries are mostly liquid and the lemons are still intact.
+Stop when the blueberries are mostly liquid and the lemons are still intact.

 - Add lemon juice and water.
 Stir until sugar is dissolved.
-Add basil and let steep for 1 hour in fridge.
+Add lemon balm and let steep for 1 hour in fridge.
 Enjoy over ice!